amaitou/Born2beRoot/README.md

 ### **Users**

-A user in Linux is an entity that has a unique ID, that can manipulate files and performs several operations within the Linux OS.
+A user in Linux is an entity that has a unique ID, that can manipulate files and perform several operations within the Linux OS.

-- Get the user's id
+- Get the user's ID

     ```sh
     id <username>